adamteddychang/Hello-Portfolio/README.md

 # Hello-Portfolio

 > In this project, I will set up a "Hello-Portfolio" repository.
-My goal here is to create a both mobile and desktop friendly portfolio page.
+My goal here is to create the first page of a mobile-friendly portfolio page.